 With this charge and mandatory recycling laws enacted by both Counties, the Authority has developed a regional, comprehensive, integrated system of facilities to serve all the residents, businesses, industries and institutions of the two Counties.
 This integrated system promotes reduction, maximizes recycling, and provides safe, economical disposal for non-recyclable waste.
-The Authority owns and operates a Recycling Center, Household Hazardous Waste Collection Facility, Green Waste Composting Facility, Regional Landfill, and three transfer stations.
+The Authority owns and operates a Recycling Center, Household Hazardous Waste Collection Facility, Green Waste Composting Facility, Regional Landfill, three Transfer Stations and is constructing a Source Separated Organics Processing Facility.
 Services include recycling, backyard composting, providing public education, promoting waste reduction and reuse of materials, and school "Go Green" initiatives, full-scale electronics collection and sludge management.
 The Authority developed the region's first local solid waste management plan in 1991.
 The plan included development of the comprehensive integrated solid waste management system.
 The original plan has been fully implemented.
 The Authority developed a new 10-year plan to guide the region's solid waste management through 2020.

-The Authority is governed by a 10-member Board of Directors, employs 80 people and has an annual operating budget of approximately \$24 million.
+The Authority is governed by a 10-member Board of Directors, employs approximately 80 people and has an annual operating budget of approximately \$26.8 million.